ldeza/GettingAndCleaningDataCourseProject/README.md

 6. In R Studio, you can write the tidy data set frame to a file called 'tidy_getting_and_cleaning_data_project.txt' by running:

 write.table(tidy_mean_std_df, file = "tidy_getting_and_cleaning_data_project.txt", quote = FALSE, row.names = FALSE, sep = " ")

+Note: CodeBook.md has markdown specific notation and is best view through the github portal rather than the raw file